 “And the Word was made flesh, and dwelt among us, (and we beheld His glory, the glory as of the only begotten of the Father,) full of grace and truth.” – John 1:14

 You have heard that it was said, “For the Law was given by Moses, but grace and truth came by Jesus Christ” (John 1:17).
-This, of course, is notoriously misinterpreted by many who suppose that the Law of Moses was void of grace and truth (a popular opinion that is by ).
+This, of course, is notoriously misinterpreted by many who suppose that the Law of Moses was void of grace and truth (a popular opinion that is thoroughly refuted by the Book of Romans).
 Such men also believe that the Law is unlovely in that it is but a dead letter, a persuasion much to the contrary of the sentiments of the psalmists, who said, “O how love I Thy law!”
 (Ps.
 119:97), and, “the Law of the Lord is perfect, converting the soul” (Ps.
 19:7).
 My reader, whatsoever teaches men to feel differently about the Law is from the pit of hell!
 Even so, Hell’s Preachers suppose that the God of the New Testament is a different God than the God of the Old Testament!
-Thus, they can’t help but misunderstand the Sermon on the Mount thinking that Jesus was reforming the Old Covenant in the major points He was making (see ).
+Thus, they can’t help but misunderstand the Sermon on the Mount thinking that Jesus was reforming the Old Covenant in the major points He was making (see Misconception of Jesus Christ’s Reformation via “The Sermon on the Mount).
 This being the case, what is the correct interpretation of John 1:17?

 As you may have noticed, the fullness of grace and truth is made manifest through the Word being made flesh according to John 1:14.
 Expressly, this means the performance of things promised of old and throughout all ages!
 Truly (for the whole truth), and according to the grace of God (in the fullness of grace), it is expedient that Christ would be come!
 It is apparent that the Apostles, whose minds were opened to understand the scriptures (Lk.
 24:45), understood this wondrous necessity on this wise.
 Jesus didn’t leave them in the dark concerning the momentous significance of Himself.
 Speaking of this, it was written, “And beginning at Moses and all the Prophets, He expounded unto them in all the scriptures the things concerning Himself” (Lk.
 24:27).